Disclosure: Some of the links below are affiliate links. At no cost to you, I will earn a commission if you click through and make a purchase.

 I’ve got you covered.
 In this post I’m going to cover the five things I believe every theme should have, go through the pros and cons of free and premium themes, and give you my top theme recommendations.

 What should you be looking for in a theme?

 The website theme you choose for your fashion blog should be one that checks off on all of these criteria.
-It should be simple, work with page builders, have great support, mobile responsive, look great on all browsers, and compatible with the necessary plugins.
+It should be simple, work with page builders, have great support, be mobile responsive, look great on all browsers, and be compatible with the necessary plugins.

 Is the theme simple?

 It’s easy to overlook a theme because it seems too simple.
 A simple theme is one that helps you get subscribers and is easy to navigate.